softeng-feup/open-cx-heapsdontlie/README.md

 Conferences, on the other hand, will profit from their now enhanced ability to form a densely connected community out of their audience, at a very small cost to themselves.

 ## Elevator Pitch
+Ever felt like you lose contact with every awesome person you meet during a conference?
+Ever felt like it is impossible for you to find the people whose interests are shared with you?
+Commun.io has a solution for you!
+Have the ability to find those close to you whom you can share your thoughts.
 Commun.io - networking from the comfort of your pocket